 If you want to successfully execute this type of press release, make sure to:

 - Include who is benefiting from the partnership

 - Add any extra details for current and future partners

 Rebranding is often a challenge for businesses both big and small.
 Customers may end up confused if their brands change identity overnight.
 A press release announcing your rebrand can help ease the transition into this new phase of your business.

 When writing a press release for your rebrand, include:

 - Quotes from leadership

-At bigger companies, executive promotions are considered big news.
+At bigger companies, executive promotions and new hires are considered big news.
 Organizations are constantly hiring and replacing leadership roles.
 Announcing changes in key positions can help stakeholders understand what’s going on and kick off a candidate’s new role in the company.